MAUI LUAU UPDATES

 Old Lahaina Luau

-Yes, we’ve listed more than 5 luaus.
-The Five Maui luaus above are fantastic, and the Old Lahaina Luau is hard to place due to its not being available without booking months in advance (as well as fire dancing not being included.)
+Yes, we’ve listed more than 5 top Maui luaus.
+The five luaus above are fantastic, and the Old Lahaina Luau is hard to place due to its not being available without booking months in advance (as well as fire dancing not being included.)
 Nonetheless, Old Lahaina Luau has consistently ranked as the number one luau on the island.
 And for a good reason: Its sensitivity to cultural accuracy renders it exceptional.
 Traditional luaus attended by native Hawaiians furthered their connection to the land in that meals were served and eaten from lauhala mats on the ground.
 Old Lahaina Luau honors this custom, just as it honors Hawaii’s ancient form of storytelling through a passionate insistence on precision (and details that speak volumes).
 Moreover, Old Lahaina Luau serves ʻuala—authentic sweet potato beer brewed exclusively for the event by Maui Brewing Co.
 The celebration’s ocean-side location adds to its brilliance, while the West Maui Mountains in the foreground offer a sense of mysticism.

 Know Before You Go: